cschpc/student-cluster-competition-2024/Training/09-mystery/README.md

 # Mystery application: GPAW

-Your task here is to install and run GPAW in LUMI.
+Your task here is to install and run GPAW in LUMI-C.

 ## Description